 It can be classified into small or home business to multinational companies.
-In economics, the profits that an entrepreneur make is with a combination of land, natural resources, labour and capital.
+In economics, the profits that an entrepreneur makes is with a combination of land, natural resources, labour and capital.

-In a nutshell, anyone who has the will and determination to start a new company and deals with all the risk entitled can become an Entrepreneur.
+In a nutshell, anyone who has the will and determination to start a new company and deals with all the risks that go with it can become an Entrepreneur.

 Characteristics of Entrepreneurship:

-Not all entrepreneurs are successful, there are definite characteristics that make entrepreneurship successful.
-Few of them are mentioned below:
+Not all entrepreneurs are successful; there are definite characteristics that make entrepreneurship successful.
+A few of them are mentioned below:

 - Ability to take a risk- Starting any new venture involves a considerable amount of failure risk.
-Therefore, an entrepreneur needs to be courageous and able to evaluate and take risks is an essential part of being an entrepreneur.
+Therefore, an entrepreneur needs to be courageous and able to evaluate and take risks, which is an essential part of being an entrepreneur.

-- Innovation- It should be highly innovative to generate new ideas, start a company, and earn profits out of it.
-Change can be the launching of a new product that is new to the market or a process that does the same thing but more efficient and economical way.
+- Innovation- It should be highly innovative to generate new ideas, start a company and earn profits out of it.
+Change can be the launching of a new product that is new to the market or a process that does the same thing but in a more efficient and economical way.

 - Visionary and Leadership quality- To be successful, the entrepreneur should have a clear vision of his new venture.
-However, to turn the idea into reality a lot of resources and employees are required.
-Here, leadership quality is paramount because a leader imparts and guides their employees towards the right path of success.
+However, to turn the idea into reality, a lot of resources and employees are required.
+Here, leadership quality is paramount because leaders impart and guide their employees towards the right path of success.

-- Know your Product-A company owner should be the product offerings, and also the latest trend in the market.
-It is essential to know if the available product or service meets the demands of the current market, or it is time to tweak it a little.
-Being able to point on yourself and then alter as needed is a vital part of entrepreneurship.
+- Know your Product-A company owner should know the product offerings and also be aware of the latest trend in the market.
+It is essential to know if the available product or service meets the demands of the current market, or whether it is time to tweak it a little.
+Being able to be accountable and then alter as needed is a vital part of entrepreneurship.